ThreeDotsLabs/watermill/docs/content/docs/getting-started.md

 go get -u github.com/ThreeDotsLabs/watermill
 ```

+## Learn with quickstart

+Docs too boring?
+Prefer learning by coding?

+We have [a free hands-on training]({{< ref "/docs/quickstart/" >}}) where you'll solve exercises to learn how to use Watermill in your projects.

+It'll guide you through the basics and a few advanced concepts like message ordering and the Outbox pattern.

 ## One-Minute Background

 The idea behind event-driven applications is always the same: listen to and react to incoming messages.